nkukit/aai/README.md

 This repository contains the following materials:

 - **Lecture Slides**: Presentations used during the lectures.
-- **Assignments**: Practical exercises to apply the knowledge gained in the lectures.
-- **Reading Materials**: Suggested readings and reference materials to deepen understanding.
+- **Papers (Reading Materials)**: Suggested readings and reference materials to deepen understanding.
-- **Project Guidelines**: Instructions and resources for course projects.

 The videos are hosted on the [Applied Artificial Intelligence Youtube Playlist](https://bit.ly/aaiyoutube).